Preparing for the Airport

 • There are no loose objects inside the box.

-• Nothing is protruding from the box.
+• Nothing is protruding from the Shipping Case or Backpack Accessory.

 • Note the transportation box weight and dimensions - airline staff may ask at check-in: